ThePotatoChronicler/slimlog/README.md

 ## Versioning
 Versions are whatever until 1.0.0 when all the major TODOs are completed

+## Name
+Originally called mlogs, but slimlog was suggested by a very important Indian friend of mine, so I changed it while I still could

 ## TODOs
 At this point, the parser is *functional*, it will parse programs just fine, but it will not report any kind of syntax error whatsoever, instead handing out a cryptic error message